26 Aug There’s a Giant Person in the Sky

 “Ronald is coming up with a contingency plan, and we have the other Cognizants keeping an eye on things.
 Just rest for now and we’ll take care of all the big stuff.
 Priority for you is resting.
 Won’t matter what you can see if you’re fucking dead.”

-I didn’t like it, but I didn’t have much other choice.
+I didn’t like it, but I didn’t have many alternatives.
 I took the pills and swallowed them, then laid down carefully on the bed.
 Now that the adrenaline was wearing off I felt every injury.
 Definitely broken ribs, possibly dislocated shoulder.
 There was a nice gash across my left leg too.

 The stuff they gave me was better than anything a doctor could prescribe though.
 I drifted off in no time.